OPSN/MVP-discuss/storage-server.md

 ==

+### The rest is handled by convention
-Everything else about OPSN is done by conventions followed by writers and readers.
+Everything else about OPSN is implemented by conventions followed by writers and readers of the stored data.
 (That way, during development, we might often change the convention, but would rarely have to modify the server code.)

 For example: